nikhil25803/lets_go/README.md

 ### Types in Go lang.

-Types are case sensitive, valirable type should be known in advance.
-Almost everything in Go lang is type.
+Types are case-sensitive, and variable types should be known in advance.
+Almost everything in Go lang is typed.

 + String
 + Bool